arneschmidt/ssl_and_mil_cancer_classification/README.md

     * change the line   `dir: path/to/dataset/`
 3. Run the experiments
     * Navigate into the base folder (cancer_classification)
-    * To reproduce the test results with the trained models, simply run:
-        * `./dataset_dependent/sicapv2/experiments/reproduce_test_results.sh`
     * To train the model use the configurations of the subfolders of ./dataset_dependent/sicapv2/experiments/ f.e.:
         * `python src/main.py -dc ./dataset_dependent/sicapv2/experiments/efficient_labeling/P_5/config.yaml`
         * CAUTION: This overrides the existing models!
+    * To test the model use the test configurations test_config.yaml, f.e.:
+        * `python src/main.py -dc ./dataset_dependent/sicapv2/experiments/efficient_labeling/P_5/config.yaml`
 4. To see the output, see below description of logging

 ### WSI-level classification of Breast Cancer (Camelyon16)